gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 If the content of your SSL certificates has been updated, but no configuration changes have been made to `gitlab.rb`, then `gitlab-ctl reconfigure` will not affect NGINX.
-Instead, run `sudo gitlab-ctl hup nginx` to cause NGINX to [reload the existing configuration and new certificates](http://nginx.org/en/docs/control.html) gracefully.
+Instead, run `sudo gitlab-ctl hup nginx registry` to cause NGINX to [reload the existing configuration and new certificates](http://nginx.org/en/docs/control.html) gracefully.